Like this post? Help us by sharing it!

-The concept of the samurai began to emerge during around the mid-Heian Period (794 – 1185).
-Sneaky ninja predecessors probably existed as far back as the late Heian Period too, but the shinobi as a specially trained group of mercenaries from the villages of Iga and Koga only appeared in the fifteenth century, making them a good five hundred years younger than the samurai.
+The concept of the samurai began to emerge during the mid-Heian Period (794-1185).
+Sneaky ninja predecessors probably existed as far back as the late Heian Period too.
+However, the shinobi, as a specially trained group of mercenaries from the villages of Iga and Koga, only appeared in the fifteenth century – making them a good five hundred years younger than the samurai.

-The ninja, born out of a demand for fighters who were willing to do dishonourable deeds and reliant for their trade on political unrest and war, faded into obscurity after the unification of Japan in the seventeenth century.
+The ninja, born out of a demand for fighters who were willing to do dishonourable deeds, and reliant on political unrest and war for their trade, faded into obscurity after the unification of Japan in the seventeenth century.
 The samurai, meanwhile, adapted their role in society and endured much longer.

 What was their philosophy?